 For more information, please refer to our Eranog guide.

 Terros is the raid's only pure single-target damage encounter.
-As such is the only encounter, we strongly recommend using a Physical build due to its high potential.
+Due to its high potential, this is the only encounter we strongly recommend using a Physical build.

 While Elementalist single-target builds work just fine here, there is no reason not to play Physical as it is a 100% uptime pure single-target fight.